mate02102003/httpserver-py/examples/oneko/README.md

 # oneko.js

-A hacky script written by [adryd325](https://github.com/adryd325) to put a cat on my site.
+A hacky script written by [adryd325](https://github.com/adryd325) to put a cat on sites.

 The default image is `oneko.gif` in the same directory as the script.
 This can be changed by adding `data-cat="yourimage.png"` to your `<script>` tag.